Privacy Policy

 Contact Data

 a.
-This is a generic category of Data Subjects, as explained in section 6 iii further above.
 The identification of the specific legal ground would be dependent on the case at hand.
 However, the more common scenarios of data Processing in this case are supported by the following legal grounds:

 (a) Adherence to our legal obligations generally and as applicable;